neodrama/github-drama/README.md

 # [github-drama](https://github.com/nikolas/github-drama)

 This is a curated collection of "dramatic" github interactions.
+Click on the Commits button to look at the latest drama.

 ## Contributing to github-drama